-Learn about low-down and no-down mortgage loan programs.
+Find out about low-down and no-down mortgage loan programs.

-- VA mortgage loans
+- VA mortgages

-With a guarantee from the Department of Veterans Affairs, a VA loan assists service people and veterans.
-This particular loan requires no down payment, has reduced closing costs, and offers a competitive rate of interest.
-Even though the mortgage loans aren't actually issued by the VA, the office certifies applicants by providing eligibility certificates.
+With a guarantee from the Department of Veterans Affairs, a VA loan qualifies veterens and service people.
+This specialized loan requires no down payment, has reduced closing costs, and offers a competitive rate of interest.
+Even though the VA does not actually issue the loans, it does certify eligibility to qualify for a VA mortgage.

 - Piggy-back loans